gost-dom/browser/docs/Getting-started.md

 recommended to not do that, unless performance _is_ a problem.
 There are optimisations planned, such as reusing V8 instances from discarded browsers.

-## IDL Attributes vs. Data Attributes
+## IDL Attributes vs. Content Attributes

-There are two sets of attributes in the DOM, IDL Attributes and Data Attributes.
+There are two sets of attributes in the DOM, IDL Attributes and Content Attributes.

-Data Attributes are what most would consider attributes.
-They exist in the HTML, like the `class` data attribute in `<div class="container"></div>`.
+Content Attributes are what most would consider attributes.
+They exist in the HTML, like the `class` content attribute in `<div class="container"></div>`.
 The data attributes are accessible in JavaScript using e.g., `getAttribute`/`setAttribute`.

-IDL attributes are properties on objects in the DOM, i.e., the JavaScript objects, and they normally reflect a corresponding data attribute.
+IDL attributes are properties on objects in the DOM, i.e., the JavaScript objects, and they normally reflect a corresponding content attribute.
 E.g., an anchor element has an `href` attribute.

 ```html